 Section 1 Legislative Decisions.
 Any matter before the board regarding general policy or law that generally applies to a broad group of citizens is a legislative decision.
 The board Secretary or the City Attorney's Office shall advise the board regarding any decisions before the board that do not follow this general rule or where it is unclear whether a decision is legislative or quasi-judicial.
-The review of policy changes or text amendments to the Comprehensive Plan or Land Development Code, and any advice to the City Commission concerning the effects of local government actions on historic or cultural resources are examples of legislative decisions.
+The review of land use changes and text amendments to the Comprehensive Plan or Land Development Code are examples of legislative decisions.